unascribed/unascribed/README.md

-Hi, I'm unascribed, or Una.
-I've been modding Minecraft for 11 (nearly 12) years.
+Hi, we're Exa/exaptations.
+We've been modding Minecraft for ~14 years.
 It's horrifying.
-When I'm not doing that, I run various services and develop various (mostly game-adjacent) software.
+When not doing that, we run various services and develop various (mostly game-adjacent) software.

-Check out my [personal website](https://unascribed.com) for more.
+Check out our [personal website](https://unascribed.com) for more.

-**I use my own self-hosted [Forgejo](https://git.sleeping.town/unascribed) these days.**
+**We use our own self-hosted [Forgejo](https://git.sleeping.town/unascribed) these days.**

 Assorted notable projects:
 * **[AsyncSimpleLog](https://git.sleeping.town/unascribed/AsyncSimpleLog)** - A fast, small, and useful logger implementation for SLF4j.